Improving Safety for Walking, Biking, and Rolling

 Federal Transit Administration (FTA)

 FTA provides financial and technical assistance to local public transit systems, including overseeing grants to state and local transit providers.
 Multiple FTA grant programs are available to help cities and towns invest in pedestrian and bicycle infrastructure, which improves mobility and helps people access public transportation.
-FTA maintains a list of grant programs with funding eligibility for bicycle projects.

 Federal Motor Carrier Safety Administration (FMCSA)